alexnardini/FLAM3_for_SideFX_Houdini/src/py_flam3_UI_PRM_map.md

 __version__ = '1.8.70 - Production'

-# This is is solely to detect if a FLAM3H OTL for H21
+# This is solely to detect if a FLAM3H OTL for H21
 # has been loaded inside this Houdini session if its version is minor than H20.5.
-# If so, we are cxlearing it out.
+# If so, we are clearing it out.
 try: hou.session.F3H_H_VERSION_H21
 except: pass
 else: del hou.session.F3H_H_VERSION_H21